Our Q&A about Security at Ponicode with Baptiste Bouffaut

 I believe this approach to devops-and-security-as-a-culture is a real innovation in our industry when it comes to company culture and responsibility structure.

-Well thank you for all those details.
-If I sum up what you said today the external side of security at Ponicode is personal and sensitive information from your users.
+Well, thank you for all these details.
+If I sum up what you said today, the external side of security at Ponicode is personal and sensitive information from your users.
 You already address this and you are going to shift towards a multi tenant structure in order to provide the optimal safety environment for users to explore Ponicode.
 Your personal approach to security in development is to root a seamless DevOps and DevSecOps culture in your team so that Ponicode technology is always made of beautiful and safe code.
 Anything more you want to share with our community?

 Thank you Baptiste.

 You want to share your opinion with us?
 You would like for Baptiste to detail his ideas about security at Ponicode?
-Please reach out to us on social media and we will be pleased to share them with him.
+Please reach out to us on Twitter, Facebook or our Slack community and we will be pleased to share them with him.